jedahan/podman-desktop/readme.md

     podman-desktop -- --cpus 3  --mem 3G --network <spec>

+By default, podman-desktop will mount the same folders as Docker Desktop.

 If you'd like to change the default mounts, set the `MOUNTS` variable to an array

+If you'd like to mount nothing, (for example, due to sshfs_server cpu usage) set `MOUNTS` to an empty string.